IDS Graduate Scholarship 2020

 In fairness to other applicants, we are unable to consider applications from candidates who have not already secured sufficient funds to meet the remaining tuition and living expenses at the time of application (after taking account of the possible award of this Scholarship) and you must provide evidence of how you will fund your expenses.

-The deadline to submit your scholarship application is Tuesday 30 April 2019 but you must be in receipt of an unconditional offer on an eligible course by Friday 17 May 2019.
+The deadline to submit your scholarship application is 30 April 2020 and you must be in receipt of an unconditional offer on an eligible course by 30 April 2020.

 If you have any questions regarding the scheme please email: email@example.com